D8-X/d8x-cli/README.md

 ## Usage
 ### Before You Start The CLI
+* The CLI is built for Linux.
+The CLI allows to deploy on Linode and AWS.
+Linode is thoroughly tested, AWS less so.
+You can use an external database.
 * With Linode, or when using an externally managed Postgres database, setup the database cluster and create a database (any name is fine it's called 'history' in our pre-defined config)
 * Have a broker key ready, and a broker executor key.
 The address belonging to the executor will need to be entered as 'allowed executors' in the setup for broker server (more details will follow, this is a heads-up)
 * Have some private RPCs for Websocket and HTTP ready.
 As of writing of this document, only Quicknode provides Websocket RPCs for Polygon's zkEVM